 people in Kashmir.

-the UN secretary general to influence India to allow a fact finding
+UN secretary general to influence India to allow a fact finding

 mission to visit Kashmir to investigate the grave situation

-in the disputed territory in line with recommendations
+in the disputed territory in line with recommendations of the

 The declaration sought revocation of all black laws granting

 and social network and restoration of fundamental freedoms i.e.

 freedom of expression, freedom of religion, freedom of thought,

-freedom of belief, freedom of peaceful
+freedom of belief, freedom of peaceful assembly and freedom

 Through another resolution the seminar sought safety and early